24 Best Podcasts for Learning Korean in 2026

 Do you want to learn Korean grammar through podcasts?

 Check out Talk To Me In Korean (TTMIK) Core Grammar Lessons.
-This is perfect for diving deep into Korean grammar rules and how to use them daily.
+This is ideal for diving deep into Korean grammar rules and how to use them in daily practice.

 Listen to Talk To Me In Korean – Core Korean Grammar, one of the most popular Korean podcasts.
-They use a similar format on the TTMIK website and grammar textbooks for free bite-sized lessons.
+They use a similar format on the TTMIK website and in their free, bite-sized grammar textbooks.

 Korean Grammar with TTMIK

-They discuss various topics, including grammar lessons, famous Korean foods, travel, and work.
-The team, comprising Hyunwoo and Kyeong-eun, produces new episodes regularly.
-So, be sure to get fresh, quality, and relevant content.
+They discuss topics such as grammar lessons, famous Korean foods, travel, and work.
+The team, comprising Hyunwoo and Kyeong-eun, produces new episodes regularly, so be sure to get fresh, quality, and relevant content.

 5. Survival Phrases

-The Survival Phrases podcast has been discontinued.
-Yet, the archives have some exciting material.
+Although the Survival Phrases podcast has been discontinued, the archives contain some exciting material.
 The series focuses on essential words that may benefit visitors to South Korea.

 The classes were never dull and included a wealth of knowledge.
 This includes Korean vocabulary, phrases, syntax, and pronunciation in a practical setting.